 Kate has suffered from chronic sciatica pain for over 10 years.
 Her syndrome began as right-sided throbbing in her legs, but the aches later expanded to also include her lower back, neck, and arms.
 Over the years, Kate has visited numerous doctors, chiropractors, and acupuncturists to relieve her persistent pains, but to no avail.
 So far, the medical professionals haven't uncovered any apparent reason for the pain and none of the treatments they have recommended have worked.
 Resigned, Kate has learned to live with her condition and uses various methods to cope, including exercise and support groups.

 As Kate can attest, the feeling of pain is always real, even when doctors are unable to locate a bodily cause for it.
-But is it possible that sometimes the pain we feel is the result of our thoughts (1)?
-Does the way our brain processes pain impact how we feel?
+But is it possible that the way our brain processes pain can impact how we feel?
 And if this is the case, can we potentially lessen or eliminate our pain by learning to think differently about it?

 What is Chronic Pain?